baudline

 • The baudline executable does not require the installation of any additional libraries.
 "It just works."

-• Baudline only runs on the Linux, FreeBSD, and the Solaris operating systems.
+• Baudline only runs on the Linux, FreeBSD, Mac OS X, and the Solaris operating systems.

 • Currently only Intel/AMD x86, x86_64, PowerPC, S/390, and SPARC microprocessor architectures are supported.
 The baudline executable will work on i386.
 If you would like to see baudline support another chip architecture please contact us and tell us about it.